Clipperton Island: Lagoon

 Clipperton Island photographed by the Sentinel-2 satellite.

 Clipperton is a ring-shaped atoll that completely encloses a stagnant fresh water lagoon and measures 12 km in circumference and 720 ha in area.
 The island is the only coral island in the eastern Pacific.
 The lagoon is devoid of fish, and is shallow over large parts except for some deep basins with depths of 43–72 m, including a spot known as Trou Sans Fond ('the bottomless hole') with acidic water at its base.
 The water is described as being almost fresh at the surface and highly eutrophic.
 Seaweed beds cover approximately 45% of the lagoon's surface.
 The rim averages 150 m in width, reaching 400 m in the west, and narrowing to 45 m in the north-east, where sea waves occasionally spill over into the lagoon.
 Ten islets are present in the lagoon, six of which are covered with vegetation, including the Egg Islands (les îles aux Œufs).

 The closure of the lagoon approximately 170 years ago and prevention of seawater from entering the lagoon has formed a meromictic lake.
 The bottom of the shallow parts of the lake contain eroded coral heads from when the lagoon was last connected with the ocean.
 During visits in 1897 and 1898 the depth at the middle of the lagoon was recorded as being between two inches and two feet due to the dead coral.
 The surface of the lagoon has a high concentration of phytoplankton that vary slightly with the seasons.
-As a result of this the water columns are stratified and do not mix leaving the lagoon with an oxic and brackish upper water layer and a deep sulfuric anoxic saline layer.
+As a result of this the water columns are stratified and do not mix leaving the lagoon with an oxic and brackish upper water layer and a deep sulphuric anoxic saline layer.
 At a depth of approximately 15 m the water shifts with salinity rising and both pH and oxygen quickly decreasing.
 The deepest levels of the lagoon record waters enriched with hydrogen sulfide which prevent the growth of coral.
-Before the lagoon was closed off to seawater, coral and clams were able to survive in the area as evident by fossilized specimens.
+Before the lagoon was closed off to seawater, coral and clams were able to survive in the area as evident by fossilised specimens.